 In spite of currents, ecologies and surrealism, comes out a covert then increasing sensation of pure, irreducible sweetness.
 The sequences of pure flesh are epidemic and somewhat orthopedically poetic, when inks are printed and objects raged onto bare skin, tightened with gauzes, shaken by subtle, imperceptible muscular spasms or signs.
 The letters, words, writing itself is assumed as organic matter.
 And all this paraphernalia—always brilliant under the imprint of scenic invention—goes well with impossible landscapes, worthy of any words in spite of Chatwin. [...]
 After all that is no coincidence, because if you investigate on Stenke and Pagnes, you come across a string of artistic experiences ranging from visual art to performance, from poetry to sculpture, painting and dance.

 Gianluca Bassi, "sin∞fin by VestAndPage - A movie of another kind," Leconte Editore

-VestAndPage create profoundly poetic images that sometimes appear as allegories, and other times stripped off all pretension, being confronting in what they show.
-There's cruelty crowned by the sober aesthetics of beauty in form and content, expressed through actions that seem disquietudes of existence, from the depth of being.
+VestAndPage create profoundly poetic images that sometimes appear as allegories, and at other times stripped off all pretension, being confronted in what they show.
+There is cruelty crowned by the sober aesthetics of beauty in form and content, expressed through actions that seem disquietudes of existence, from the depth of being.
 VestAndPage's investigation leads to the essence: to reveal this vital impulse, which gives movement to the body.
-To be conscious of that divine spark that lights up for a moment giving life to movement.
+To be conscious of that divine spark that lights up for a moment giving life to the movement.
 To be a testimony.
 Where does it come from?
 Where does it lead us?
-It comes from mystery.
+It comes from the mystery.